 Primavera, or The Quiverfull Play

 27-year-old Hannah confronts the legalism of her southern religious community when the older David, a former love interest, returns for a family wedding.
 The man’s homecoming to the fundamentalist, “quiverfull” Christian community of his upbringing reconnects him with his peers and siblings who stayed behind.
 Loosely inspired by Botticelli’s renaissance painting of the same name, the play is told in part through characters’ dreams, as well as a chorus composed of The Three Graces.

-Finalist for 2018 SheNYC Festival of New Plays
+Finalist for 2018 SheNYC summer theater festival